harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How can I share delegates between projects?

-You can install the delegate at the org scope if the projects are under same org, otherwise, you must install the delegate at the account scope.
+You can install the delegate at the org scope if the projects are under same organization.
+Otherwise, you must install the delegate at the account scope.
 Delegates installed at the project scope are limited to the same project.

 ### Is it possible to attach a delegate to a custom IAM role during installation in the EKS cluster?

-Yes, for more information, go to [Harness AWS connector settings](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/#harness-aws-connector-settings).
+Yes.
+For more information, go to [Harness AWS connector settings](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/#harness-aws-connector-settings).

-### Could you provide information on the tasks that delegates are responsible for and what those tasks entail?
+### Can you provide information on the tasks that delegates are responsible for and what those tasks entail?

 The tasks are internal and vary depending on the pipeline.
 We frequently introduce new task types and retire old ones, so documenting each type isn't practical.

 ### Do build_source tasks use the delegate task quota?

 Build source tasks do use the quota.
-These are tasks for artifact collections are only present in CurrentGen and NextGen these tasks are never fired.
+These are tasks for artifact collections and are only present in CurrentGen and NextGen these tasks are never fired.

 ### How can I perform a load test on a Kubernetes delegate?

 You can implement Autoscale using replicas.
 For more information, go to [Auto scale using replicas](/docs/platform/delegates/manage-delegates/auto-scale-using-replicas/).
 Autoscaling is based on load, not on the number of tasks.
 It doesn't control deployments or run shell scripts that use CPU and memory.

-- Based on the metrics you use for HPA (Harness recommends CPU/memory) Kubernetes will scale up/down the pod.
+- Based on the metrics you use for HPA (Harness recommends CPU/memory), Kubernetes will scale up/down the pod.
 - When the pod is scaled down, it will stop taking new tasks and finish the tasks its executing before terminating.

 ### Can I set up audit log streaming without using a delegate agent?
 Are there options to stream logs directly from the cloud platform using IAM roles or other methods?